vmbro/VCF-Operations-vCommunity/README.md

 # VCF Operations vCommunity Management Pack

+If your team maintains a config workbook as the source of truth for ESXi and VM settings, this Management Pack is what turns that workbook into continuously monitored, compliance-checkable data in VCF Operations.

 This free Management Pack was developed by [Onur Yuzseven](https://www.linkedin.com/in/oyuzseven/) as his contribution to the vCommunity (VMUG, vExpert, VCP).
 It's not an official VMware project, and there is no support from VMware GSS.
 Deploy at your own risk, or consult PSO for a custom solution.

 It's built using the [VCF Operations Integration SDK](https://github.com/vmware/vmware-aria-operations-integration-sdk).
 It uses the Python programming language and the VCF Operations API.
 It was developed originally for the following use cases: